Tomsweeny/Low-Poly-Shooter-Pack-Documentation/README.md

 # Low Poly Shooter Pack

-## Overview

 The _Low Poly Shooter Pack_ is an asset envisioned and created by David Stenfors with the purpose of facilitating the creation of first-person shooter games.
 The asset first came out as a **Unity-only** package, but has now grown to become a multi-engine project that allows both **Unity** and **Unreal Engine 4** developers to make their very own outstanding first-person games!

-Nowadays, the asset has grown, and so has the [team]() behind it!
+Nowadays, the asset has grown, and so has the [team](https://github.com/GehrmanDante/Low-Poly-Shooter-Pack/blob/main/README.md#team) behind it!
 This allows us to make bigger changes and additions, and overall provide developers a better product to use!

 ### Purpose